The shine is fading: Tech giants Tesla and Apple have fallen behind in the "Magnificent Seven" rankings – Image: Xpert.Digital

 - ServiceNow: Cloud software specialist

-- Netflix: Former FAANG member makes a comeback
+- Netflix: Former FAANG member makes comeback

 Your global marketing and business development partner